When he gave it all up, he gained.

 but in becoming a means to someone’s end.

-Buddhe Baba is said to have advised Gurudev in 1970 to discharge all of his siddhis at the Har Ki Pauri, a ghat on the banks of the Ganges.
-These were the siddhis he had acquired whiles studying under Dasua’s Sitaram ji.
+Buddhe Baba is said to have advised Gurudev in 1970 to discharge all his siddhis at the Har Ki Pauri.
+These were the siddhis he had acquired while studying under Dasua’s Sitaram ji.

 On the orders of Buddhe Baba, Gurudev discharges all of his siddhis at Har ki Pauri

 Many years later, during a conversation with a few disciples, Gurudev mentioned that the Kurwai public healing began with Buddhe Baba’s command to perform nisvarth seva.
 Gurudev was initially hesitant to help and heal a few people he knew had done many wrongs in the past.
 Buddhe Baba, on the other hand, instructed him to serve without prejudice.
 And so he did.

 Gurudev was thirty-five years old when he performed the first public healing in Kurwai.
 The prophecy of his emergence as ‘someone like Shiv’ had come true.